 Ontario is the first jurisdiction in Canada, under the AODA (Accessibility for Ontarians with Disabilities Act) to mandate and regulate accessibility standards for public and private sectors in all key areas of daily living.
 The purpose of the act is to make the province accessible for Ontarians with disabilities by 2025.
 This regulation applies to every other person or organization that provides goods, services or facilities to the public or third parties and that has at least one employee in Ontario.

-Accessibility and inclusion affects many different areas of producing, including:
+Accessibility affects many different areas of producing, including:

 Click each heading to learn more!